-Annual salary and performance reviews will be performed by the Executive Director.
+Annual salary and performance reviews will be performed by the Executive Director and/or the employee's direct supervisor, if different.

 Annual salary and performance reviews for the Executive Director will be performed by the Executive Committee and presented to the Board of Directors for approval.